Mariners vs. Angels Player Props Betting Odds

 |6

-Bet on player props for Hunter Renfroe or other Angels players with BetMGM.
+Bet on player props for Shohei Ohtani, Hunter Renfroe or other Angels players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.